 - Weekly Reports are due by the end of the day (11:59 p.m.), every Monday, throughout the duration of the internship.
-Weekly reports must be submitted through Blackboard (under the Assignments link). - Once students have submitted the weekly report that covers their 400th hour, they do not need to continue to submit reports even if they continue to work at the site. - The Special Project Proposal must be filled out, signed and submitted no later than the 100th hour (via e-mail or fax) to the University Supervisor for approval. - ALL faxes must include a cover sheet with the University Supervisor's name on it. - Mid-point Evaluation must be filled out by the Site Supervisor and sent by fax or e-mail immediately after 200 hours have been completed, after he/she goes over the evaluation with the student. - Students must contact their University Supervisor to set up a site visit for up to one hour with them and their Site Supervisor, if the location is within the Washington Metropolitan Area OR by telephone if they are out of the area, immediately after 200 hours have been completed and the Mid-point Evaluation has been submitted. - Students must make the necessary plans to ensure that they will be available to present at the Mandatory Closing Panel Session (referred to as "Final Internship Presentations").
-The tentative dates for the Spring 2014 semester are Monday, May 5, 2014 and Tuesday, May 6, 2014.
-The exact times and locations will be communicated via e-mail. - Alternative arrangements will be made for students outside the Washington D.C.
+Weekly reports must be submitted through Blackboard (under the Assignments link). - Once students have submitted the weekly report that covers their 400th hour, they do not need to continue to submit reports, even if they continue to work at the site. - The Special Project Proposal must be filled out, signed and submitted no later than the 100th hour (via e-mail) to the University Supervisor for approval. - Mid-point Evaluation must be filled out by the Site Supervisor and sent by e-mail immediately after 200 hours have been completed, after he/she goes over the evaluation with the student. - Students must contact their University Supervisor to set up a mandatory site visit for up to one hour with them and their Site Supervisor, if the location is within the Washington Metropolitan Area, OR by telephone if they are out of the Area, immediately after 200 hours have been completed and the Mid-point Evaluation has been submitted. - Site visits usually involve: - A tour of the site, if applicable; - A meeting between the site supervisor and university supervisor; - A meeting among the student, site supervisor, and university supervisor; and - A meeting between the student and the university supervisor. - o The order of the meetings is not fixed and can be changed as needed. - Students must make the necessary plans to ensure that they will be available to present at the Mandatory Closing Panel Session (referred to as "Final Internship Presentations").
+The tentative dates for the SPRING 2015 semester are, Monday, May 4, 2015, and Tuesday, May 5, 2015.
+The exact time and location for each section will be communicated via e-mail. - O Alternative arrangements will be made for students outside the Washington D.C.
 Metropolitan area, and who do not attend the presentations.
-Note that students who are outside the area are still required to put together a PowerPoint presentation and submit it together with their Portfolio (in a three-ring binder). - ALL students must turn in their Portfolios (in three-ring binders) on the day they present at the Mandatory Closing Panel Session.
-Note that this due date also applies to students whose sites are outside the Washington D.C. metropolitan area.
+Note that students who are outside the area are still required to put together a PowerPoint presentation and submit it together with their Portfolio (in a 3-ring binder, due on the date indicated by their University Supervisor or the Internship Coordinator).

-• Students must follow up to ensure that their Site Supervisors fill out their Final Evaluation and send it to their University Supervisors by fax or e-mail, no later than Monday, May 5, 2014.
+- ALL students must turn in their Portfolios (in 3-ring binders) on the day they present at the Mandatory Closing Panel Session.
+Note that this due date also applies to students whose sites are outside the Washington D.C. metropolitan area. - Students must follow up to ensure that their Site Supervisors fill out their Final Evaluations and submit them to their University Supervisors by fax or e-mail, no later than Wednesday May 6, 2015.

-EVALUATION

-Grading Scale
+EVALUATION - Grading Scale